someweisguy/esp_dmx/README.md

 Responders must respond to every non-broadcast GET or SET request as well as every broadcast `DISC_UNIQUE_BRANCH` if their UID falls within the request's address space.
 When responding to `DISC_UNIQUE_BRANCH` requests, responders shall not send a DMX break and mark-after-break in order to improve discovery times and shall encode their response to reduce data loss during data collisions.
 Responders may only respond to `DISC_MUTE` and `DISC_UN_MUTE` requests with `RESPONSE_TYPE_ACK`.

-### RDM Controller
+### RDM Requests

-#### Sending Requests

 This library currently supports the minimum required PIDs specified in the RDM standard.
-Request functions in library are named using the prefix `rdm_`, whether the request is a GET or a SET, and the PID name.
+Request functions in this library are named using the prefix `rdm_`, whether the request is a GET or a SET, and the parameter name.
 To GET a device's `DEVICE_INFO`, users can call `rdm_get_device_info()`.
 To SET a device's `DMX_START_ADDRESS`, users can call `rdm_set_dmx_start_address()`.
 Functions which perform GET requests return the number of parameters it received from the responder.
 Functions which perform SET requests return `true` if a request was successful.

 ```c
 rdm_uid_t uid = 0x3b1044c06fbf;  // The destination UID for the request.